Marketcircle/AXElements/docs/Inspecting.markdown

 That output includes all the pieces that you will normally see from `#inspect`, but you may see less or more depending on the UI element that is being inspected.
-First you have the class name so that you can tell what kind of UI element it is; then you have some sort of identifying information bit, which is the title of the window in this case; then you have numbers in parentheses which are the screen coordinates for the UI element; then you have the number of children that the UI element has, but only because this element has children;
+As is the norm in Ruby, you will always at least get the name of the class; then AXElements will try to include a piece of identifying information such as the `title`, then you have numbers in parentheses which are the screen coordinates for the object, then you have the number of children, and then check boxes for boolean attributes.
+Aside from the class name, the other pieces of information will only be included if they are relevant, and certain objects will also include other information.
-and finally you have a check box for the `focused` attribute.

-The values shown in `#inspect` are pieced together using helper methods from the {Accessibility::PPInspector} module and a generic implementation is written in {AX::Element#inspect} so that all UI elements have a useful `#inspect`.
+The values shown by `#inspect` are pieced together using helper methods from the {Accessibility::PPInspector} module. {AX::Element}
+implements a generic implementation with {AX::Element#inspect}.
 However, the generic `#inspect` may not always choose the best attributes to show.

-{AX::Application#inspect} overrides the generic `Object#inspect` so
-that the process identifier for the application is also included.
+An example would be {AX::Application#inspect}, which overrides the generic `inspect` so that the process identifier for the application is also included.
 In other cases, the screen co-ordinates or whether the element is enabled may not be relevant, so you can override the method in the specific subclass to not include those attributes and/or include other attributes.
-The key idea is to make `#inspect` helpful when exploring a UI through the console or debugging a script.
+The key idea is to make `#inspect` helpful when exploring a UI through the console or when debugging a script.

 ## Accessing Children

-Following first principles shown in the example from above you might be led to believe that in order to navigate around the UI tree you will have to write code that looks something like
+Following first principles shown in the example from above you might be led to believe that in order to navigate around the UI tree you will have to write code that looks something like this:

     app.main_window.children.find do |child|
-      child.role == AX::Button && child.title == 'Add'
+      child.class == AX::Button && child.title == 'Add'
     end

-in order to find a specific child element.
 However, AXElements provides a way to specify what you want that is much more convenient to use.
-Behold
+Behold:

     app.main_window.button(title: 'Add')

-which is quite the simplification!
-If we break it down, you see that the method name is the class of the object you want, and then if you need to be more specific you can pass a key-value pair where the key is an attribute and the value is the expected value.
+This is quite the simplification!
+If we break it down, you see that the method name is the class of the object you want, and then if you need to be more specific you can pass key-value pairs where the key is an attribute and the value is the expected value.
 The above example says "find a button with the title of 'Add'".

-You can use as many or as few key-value pairs as you need in order to find the UI element that you are looking for.
+You can use as many or as few key-value pairs as you need in order to find the element that you are looking for.
 If you do not specify any key-value pairs, then the first object with the correct class will be chosen.
 The {file:docs/Searching.markdown Searching Tutorial} goes into more depth on how key-value pairs are used to specify which object you want.